-The 2024 Mission Formation Program will be held online:
+The 2024 Mission Formation Program will be held online via Zoom:

 Program Description:

 The Mission Formation Program is intended to equip mission activists to participate knowledgeably and effectively in God’s mission globally.
-The program’s centerpiece is a sequence of two or three day-long sessions over a two-year period.
-As in 2023, each day can be divided into two half-days.
+The program’s centerpiece is a sequence of two day-long sessions a year apart.
+Sometimes each day is divided into two half-days.
 The program is typically offered just before the annual Global Mission Conference, though it was held online during the Covid pandemic, as it will be in 2024 for other reasons.
 The program can also be offered locally or regionally upon request.

-Participants explore biblical foundations of mission, mission history and theology, mission discernment and standards, partnership and companionship in mission, congregational and diocesan support groups, mission team and project development, leadership styles and group process.
+Participants explore biblical foundations of mission, mission history and theology, mission discernment and standards, partnership and companionship in mission, legacies of colonialism, congregational and diocesan support groups, mission team and project development, leadership styles and group process.

-In addition to program attendance, participants complete reading, carry out a project between Year 1 and Year 2, or over the 2-year period, and prepare mission reports.
+In addition to program attendance, participants complete reading, carry out a project during the year between Part 1 and Part 2, and prepare mission reports.
 Upon completing the program, participants receive certification as Global Mission Agents.

 Desired Learning Outcomes: